differenz-system/AddressBook.Xamarin/README.md

 # AddressBook.Xamarin
 ## Overview
 This repository demonstrates a contact list application that shows design & coding practices followed by **[Differenz System](http://www.differenzsystem.com/)**.
-The Application is currently optimized for mobile phones only.

 The app does the following:
 1. **Login:** User can login via facebook or email/password.